 Truss Bridge vs. Boardwalk System for Your Pedestrian Bridge Project

 When designing a pedestrian bridge that crosses a wetland, creek, or stream, designers are faced with a choice—should you specify a truss bridge or a boardwalk system?
 Taking it one step further, what if the section of the trail you’re designing for is located in a remote area?
-I heard this question from a designer recently and thought I’d summarize my thoughts here…
+We've heard this question from designers recently.

 First, it’s important to keep in mind that there are applications best suited for truss bridges, and there are applications best suited for boardwalk systems.
 Especially when it comes to pedestrian bridge design, there is no shortage of options for the engineer or landscape architect of record.

 Consider these 9 factors comparing truss bridges and boardwalk systems to help you find the best solution for your project.

 The easiest factor to determine the type of structure you will need for your pedestrian bridge design is size.

 Truss bridges are more economically appropriate for larger spans (50 feet or more) and can accommodate clear spans (the distance between foundations) up to 150 feet for vehicular or 250 feet for pedestrian use.
 These lengths may be required for pedestrian bridges over roadways or larger bodies of water.
 The width of the pedestrian bridge may be limited at such extended lengths, but truss bridges enable designers to accomplish these otherwise impossible applications.